 Dr. Mota-Sanchez’s research focuses on the evolution of arthropod resistance to pesticides, insecticide toxicology, and metabolism of pesticides in insects.
 He is working on resistance of Colorado potato beetle, fall army worm, western flower thrips, and fruit pests to insecticides, and fall armyworm to insecticides and Bt toxins.
 Dr. Mota-Sanchez is Co-Director of the Arthropod Pesticide Resistance Database which tracks cases of arthropod resistance globally dating back to 1914.
 He is also working on IPM, insecticide resistance management, international agriculture and biotechnology particularly with Latin America.
-He served as an Embassy Science with the U.S. State Department and USDA FSA in Mexico to increase awareness and understanding of GE crops and provide scientific information that illustrates the economic benefits and social importance for the production of such crops in Mexico.
+He served as an Embassy Science Fellow with the U.S. State Department and USDA FSA in Mexico to increase awareness and understanding of GE crops and provide scientific information that illustrates the economic benefits and social importance for the production of such crops in Mexico.
 In addition, he has extension projects to train Latino farmers in IPM and access to USDA programs.
 He is working also in research and extension of the monarch butterfly in Michigan, and Mexico.

 Current assignment: Research 70% | Extension 30%